Last updated on December 15th, 2016.

 Data Retention.
 We will retain your information for as long as your account is active or as necessary for legitimate business purposes.

 Closing Your Account.
 If you wish to close your account, please visit your account settings.
 Upon your request, we will close your account, and delete your contact information, billing information, and shipping information from our active databases.
 You may also request to close your account by emailing us at the contact information provided below in Section 13.
 Your account will be closed as soon as reasonably possible based on your account activity and in accordance with applicable law.
-However, please note that even after you close your account, we may retain and use certain of your information (such as information regarding transactions made through our Services) to prevent fraud, collect any fees owed, resolve disputes, troubleshoot problems, assist with any investigations, enforce our user agreements and terms, and comply with legal requirements.
+However, please note that even after you close your account, we may retain and use certain of your information (such as information regarding transactions made through our Services) where permitted by law to prevent fraud, collect any fees owed, resolve disputes, troubleshoot problems, assist with any investigations, enforce our user agreements and terms, and comply with legal requirements.
 If you have shared content or information through our Services with other users, such content or information may still be available to those other users if they have not also deleted it or closed their accounts.

 6. Email and Direct Marketing Choices.